microsoft/nlp-recipes/scenarios/text_classification/README.md

 This folder contains examples and best practices, written in Jupyter notebooks, for building text classification models.
 We use the utility scripts in the [utils_nlp](../../utils_nlp) folder to speed up data preprocessing and model building for text classification.
-The models can be used in a wide variety of applications, such as sentiment analysis, document indexing in digital libraries, hate speech detection, and general-purpose categorization in medical, academic, legal, and many other domains..
+The models can be used in a wide variety of applications, such as sentiment analysis, document indexing in digital libraries, hate speech detection, and general-purpose categorization in medical, academic, legal, and many other domains.
 Currently, we focus on fine-tuning pre-trained BERT model.
 We plan to continue adding state-of-the-art models as they come up and welcome community contributions.